haiwera-silk-cd/magento-devdocs/guides/v2.0/frontend-dev-guide/css-guide/css_quick_guide_approach.md

 <h2 id="simple_override">Simplest way to override parent styles</h2>

-To override parent styles (that is, override default Magento UI {% glossarytooltip 08968dbb-2eeb-45c7-ae95-ffca228a7575 %}library{% endglossarytooltip %} variables):
+To override parent styles (that is, override default Magento UI {% glossarytooltip 08968dbb-2eeb-45c7-ae95-ffca228a7575 %}库{% endglossarytooltip %} variables):
 <ol>
 <li>In your theme directory, create a <code>web/css/source</code> sub-directory. </li>
 <li>Create a <code>_theme.less</code> file here.
 The path to it then looks like following: